alyssonfm/codespecok/README.md

-CodeSpecOK
+ContractOk
 ================

-CodeSpecOK is a version of JMLOK for C# with contracts written in CodeContracts.
+ContractOk is a version of JMLOK for C# with contracts written in CodeContracts.